-Diana Policarpo (b.
-1986, Portugal) is a visual artist and composer who works between London and Lisbon.
+Diana Policarpo is an artist and composer who works between London and Lisbon.
 Through speculative transdisciplinary research, she investigates gender politics, economic structures, health, and interspecies relations.
 Policarpo’s performances and installations examine experiences of vulnerability and empowerment associated with acts of exposing oneself to the capitalist world.

-At Helsinki Biennial 2023, Policarpo will show a large-scale installation that creates a case study of mapping colonial histories through the tracking of natural biodiversity.
-The work originated from a research trip to the Portuguese administered Ilhas Selvagens (Savage Islands) in the North Atlantic Ocean.
+For Helsinki Biennial 2023, Policarpo presented a large-scale installation that creates a case study of mapping colonial histories through the tracking of natural biodiversity.
+The work originated from a research trip to the Portuguese-administered Ilhas Selvagens (Savage Islands) in the North Atlantic Ocean.

 Policarpo’s work has been exhibited around the world, including solo shows at venues such as Kunsthal Aarhus (Upcoming); Fondazione Sandretto Re Rebaudengo, Turin; Ocean Space, Venice; RADIUS, Delft; CRAC, Sète; Kunsthall Trondheim; Galeria Municipal do Porto; Galeria Lehmann + Silva, Porto; GNRtion, Braga; Kunstverein Leipzig; and Kunsthall Baden-Baden.

 She has recently exhibited, performed and screened her work at Serralves Museum, Porto; Maus Hábitos, Porto, Galeria Francisco Fino; Lisbon; Museu de Arte Contemporânea de Elvas (MACE); Chiado 8, Lisbon; Mars Gallery, Melbourne; Peninsula Gallery, New York; W139, Amsterdam; Kunsthall Oslo; LUX-Moving IMage, ICA, Tenderpixel Gallery and Cafe OTO in London.